 To protect seniors, family members should advise them to never click on an email link.
 Instead, call the company that supposedly sent the email (Wells Fargo, in this case) using a legitimate phone number that you have found on their official website (often, companies will designate their actual accounts as “official” in search results).

 You can often spot a phishing email by looking for several things:

 - The email salutation reads, “Dear Customer” or “Dear Sir or Madam”, instead of, “Dear (your name)”.

 - There is an urgent call to action – something along the lines of, “if you do not do this within 24 hours…” or “you must verify your account immediately in order to avoid it being closed permanently…” The scammers want to instill panic in you or your senior loved one, so that you will react before you have time to think things through.

 - The email contains misspelled words or sentences that don’t read correctly (i.e.: “Please do you click on enclosed link to avoid supspension.”).

 - Check the sender’s email address.
 In the case of the email in the image above, the sender’s address is WellsOnlineBank2@comcast.net.
 Most legitimate companies will use their name as their email address (i.e. CustomerService@wellsfargo.com).

 - Also check the URL (website address) of an active hyperlink by hovering over it with your mouse’s cursor (you’ll know a link is active because it will be a different color than the rest of the email).
 Often, the URL will look suspicious, such as www.DiscoverCard123.com.

-I have gotten several of these fake texts, myself, in just the past few weeks.
+I have gotten several of these fake text messages, myself, in just the past few weeks.

 They look so real, in fact, that I had a hard time resisting clicking on the link in the text.
-Thank goodness I didn’t, because it would have possibly given the scammers access to my information.
+Thank goodness I did, because it would have possibly given the scammers access to my financial information.